helmfile/helmfile/docs/configuration.md

 ### Additional release fields

+#### Condition

+`condition` controls whether a release is enabled.
+An empty condition enables the release.
+A direct `true` or `false` value is treated as a literal boolean and bypasses values lookup.
+Any other condition must be a values lookup path ending in `.enabled`, such as `vault.enabled`.

+`conditionTemplate` is evaluated before `condition` is checked.
+It must render to a boolean value; when both `condition` and `conditionTemplate` are set, the rendered `conditionTemplate` value replaces `condition`.
+Like other `*Template` fields, `conditionTemplate` is not evaluated by the `list` command.

 The following per-release fields are also available:

 | Field | Type | Default | Description |